 We can help you address every facet of divorce and non-divorce issues as it relates to your children:

 - A parenting plan (spelling out the terms of co-parenting)

 - Appropriate child support, including deviations from the guidelines

-- Relocation by either parent after divorce
+- Relocation by either parent after divorce or separation

 - Grandparents’ visitation